davidhenty/sharpen/README.md

 of time.
 Typical timings for the serial program will be around 5 seconds, with between 0.1 and 0.2 seconds for IO.

+Here are the results before and after the sharpening process - thanks to Visa Korkiakoski for permission to use this image.

 <p align="center">
     <img src="doc/fuzzy.png" height="300">
     <img src="doc/sharpened.png" height="300">